...

 I felt totally uncomfortable wearing it from the first moment.
 I never felt safe if in for a few weeks it was very awkward riding.
 Fortunately, in about a month I had come up with the money for my second AGV X-3000.
 In the many decades of riding and racing motorcycles I have always worn full-face helmets (full coverage helmets or integral helmets) and I would never ride with anything else.

-Information for this article was partially sourced and researched from the following authoritative government, educational and non-profit organizations:
+Information for this article was partially sourced and researched from the following authoritative government, educational, and non-profit organizations:

 MS/M